Come learn more about the Bible.

 Meets on Wednesdays 9:30 am – 10:20 am in the John Paul II Room

 The Helping Hands Ministry is a subsidiary of the Ladies Guild and assists Catholic families in setting up, planning and serving for funeral receptions in the Parish Hall or Gym/Activity Center.
+This help and assistance with Funeral receptions can occur after 4pm weekdays or on Saturday depending on Funeral Service.
 Volunteers in this Ministry help with the reception, but do not supply the food.
 They provide support to set up, serve, provide a coffee/tea service, and cleanup at the reception.
 The Parish Office contacts the Ladies Guild Chair, when a request for this support is received.

 For more information about the Helping Hands Ministry, and/or to inquire about becoming a member, contact Ladies Guild Chair, Sharon Cowley: 707-431-0997.